 Not only can human shampoo be toxic for dogs, but it’s also too harsh for dog skin.
 You should always brush your dog before washing them with shampoo specifically designed for dogs, since water makes mats worse, though you can pick mats apart with your fingers while your dog is soaked in conditioner to make the mats somewhat easier to brush out after the bath (preferably after blow drying your dog since air drying will cause the mats to tighten again).
 Always rinse your dog thoroughly, since shampoo left in your dog’s coat can leave them itchy and flaky.

 #4 – Check for parasites

 Bath time is the best time to check your dog for fleas, ticks, and lice.
 Live fleas tend to run when they get wet, making them easier to see.
 Flea “dirt,” which is actually their excrement, will look like pepper flakes on your dog’s dry fur but will appear to bleed when wet.
 Ticks can look like moles or warts until you see tiny legs poking away from the tick’s body while their head is embedded in your dog’s skin.
 Lice can look like dirt or other debris attached to your dog’s coat or skin, but they won’t wash off no matter how hard you try with just regular shampoo.

 #5 – Don’t forget eyes, ear, and teeth

 You should regularly look at your dog’s eyes to check for tearing, redness, or cloudiness.
-Ears can be cleaned out with ear cleaner or witch hazel on a cotton ball.
+Clean ears with a veterinary-approved ear cleanser for dogs.
 Any funky smell or discharge from your dog’s ears could indicate an infection and should be brought to your vet’s attention.
 Ideally, you should be brushing your dog’s teeth daily.
 If they won’t tolerate a toothbrush, try dental wipes, sprays, or treats.